The Executive Board

 Two employee representatives attend Executive Board meetings when matters concerning the Bank's internal operations and conditions for the staff are discussed.
 The two external alternates also participate in such cases so that the Executive Board then has twelve members.

-The Executive Board normally meets every third week.
+The Executive Board normally meets 16-17 times per year.

 Members of the Executive Board: